Pleasure World Tour

-Pleasure World Tour (Pleasure世界巡迴演唱會) is the upcoming sixth concert tour by Taiwanese singer Jolin Tsai, themed around her fifteenth studio album Pleasure (2025).
-The tour will begin on December 30, 2025, at the Taipei Dome in Taipei, Taiwan.
+The Pleasure World Tour (Pleasure世界巡迴演唱會) is the sixth concert tour by Taiwanese singer Jolin Tsai, themed around her fifteenth studio album Pleasure (2025).
+The tour began on December 30, 2025, at the Taipei Dome in Taipei, Taiwan.

 Background

 On April 28, 2025, Mirror Media reported that Tsai was planning a new concert tour, scheduled to take place at the Taipei Dome in December of the same year, spanning eight shows from Christmas to New Year's Eve.
 This will mark her first-ever concerts at the Taipei Dome, making her the first female artist to hold eight consecutive shows at the venue.
 Each show is expected to accommodate about 40,000 attendees, totaling approximately 320,000 audience members.

 On July 25, 2025, Tsai released her fifteenth studio album Pleasure.
 The album centers on the concept of the seven deadly sins, exploring multiple dimensions of desire, portraying it as both an inherent human instinct and a driving force toward transcendence through pleasure.

 On October 31, 2025, Tsai officially announced her Pleasure World Tour, set to kick off on December 30, 2025, at the Taipei Dome.
 Ticket sales will begin across major ticketing platforms starting November 22, 2025.